watertap-org/watertap/docs/technical_reference/property_models/water.rst

-   "Dynamic viscosity", "Equations 22 and 23 in Sharqawy et al. (2010)" "Thermal conductivity", "Equation 13 in Sharqawy et al. (2010)" "Specific volume of vapor", "Equation 6 in Affandi et al. (2013)"
+   "Dynamic viscosity", "Equations 22 and 23 in Sharqawy et al. (2010)" "Thermal conductivity", "Equation 13 in Sharqawy et al. (2010)" "Specific volume of vapor", "Equation 6 in Affandi et al. (2013)" "Saturation temperature of solvent", "Equation A.12 in El-Dessouky and Ettouney"

 \* Derived from the ideal gas law